(TL;DR: We’re open for sponsorships on our OpenCollective page)

 - Improve maintenance for official plugins

 - Including the community into official decisions; making Jekyll more friendly to folks in the community

 Again, these are just some ideas, but with the help of sponsoring, they are now one step closer to being realized

 With that, we would like to announce our very first sponsor: Forestry.io!
 Forestry is a CMS that integrates with your Jekyll sites and lets you update content using a beautiful interface, and then automatically commits it back to your GitHub repository.
 We’re excited to have them on board on a new, exciting step of our journey.

 Will anything change for Jekyll users?
 The answer is no - this step does not impact the Jekyll software in any aspect.
 In fact, you might see positive changes, such as more features and better performance.
 Surprisingly, that’s what happens when you properly fund people for their work!

 If you have been a long time user for Jekyll and would like to give something back to the project,

 you can consider a small monthly donation to our OpenCollective page.

 If your company heavily relies on Jekyll, do consider sponsoring us!
 Contact me at

-olivia at fastmail dot com and we’ll figure something out together.
+olivia at jekyllrb dot com and we’ll figure something out together.